Agentic bridge over MCP

 Why a typed bridge beats raw access

 Hand an agent a bespoke binary file and it can only regenerate the whole thing and hope.
 Hand it raw text and every edit is a fragile guess at offsets.
-Prism removes both failure modes: because identity is a path and every datum is a typed value, "set /world/ball.radius to 2" is one set_property call — validated against the property's type, applied to the live document, rejected if it is ill-typed or structurally impossible.
+Prism gives the agent solid ground: because identity is a Path and every datum is a typed Value, "set /world/ball.radius to 2" is one set_property call, validated against the property's type and applied to the live document.
+The server accepts edits that match the type and structure, and turns the rest away.

 This is the requirement that shaped the whole format: the property a human edits in a panel, a program sets through the API, and an agent changes over MCP are literally the same property, addressed and validated identically.
-The agent becomes a safe author, not a blunt regenerator — which is the entire point of giving it a structured file instead of a blob.
+The agent becomes a safe author, which is the entire point of giving it a structured file instead of a blob.

 Prism all the way down

-The server is Prism end to end: each request and response is itself a Prism document, the tool catalogue is built as a Document and encoded out, and the document being edited is a Document mutated through the same core everything else uses.
-It also reaches beyond a single file — search finds documents under a directory, compose flattens cross-file references, import/export route foreign formats through the codecs.
+The server is Prism end to end: each request and response is itself a Prism document, the tool catalogue is built as a Document and saved out, and the document being edited is a Document mutated through the same core everything else uses.
+It also reaches beyond a single file: search finds documents under a directory, compose flattens cross-file references, import/export route foreign formats through the codecs.

-The server's request handler is a plain function over a Document, so it does not have to own the process.
-The Prism Editor embeds the same handler behind a loopback endpoint: an external agent connects to the running editor, its typed operations are applied through the one mutation surface, and the panels redraw.
-You open a file, connect an agent, and watch it edit alongside you — the clearest demonstration of the bridge in action.
+The server's request handler is a plain function over a Document, so it runs inside any host process.
+The Kinogaki Editor embeds the same handler behind a loopback endpoint: an external agent connects to the running editor, its typed operations are applied through the one mutation surface, and the panels redraw.
+You open a file, connect an agent, and watch it edit alongside you, the clearest demonstration of the bridge in action.